Logo Futurismo

 The Wise Travellers | Vila Franca do Campo islet, nature reserve and one of the best beaches of the whole archipelago

-Vila Franca islet is a nature reserve for birds in the winter and one of the most epic beaches in the summer.
+Vila Franca do Campo Islet is a nature reserve for birds in the winter and one of the most epic beaches in the summer.
 This submarine volcanic crater offers such an extraordinary setting for swimming in transparent waters and catching some sun rays.
 It is undoubtedly one of the top 10 best beaches in the Azores.
 From June to October, a traditional fishing boat takes you there in 10 minutes from the town’s harbor.

-Best beaches in Santa Maria island
+Best Beaches in Santa Maria Island

 Praia Formosa